#Introduction

 The core message of LLMs Unplugged is that a language model is a system that predicts what word comes next.
 Given some text, it answers the question: “What’s a likely next word?”

 That’s it.
-Every time you see ChatGPT, Claude, or similar tools generate a response, they’re doing this one thing over and over: predicting the next word, adding it to the text, then predicting again.
+Every time you see Claude, ChatGPT, or similar tools generate a response, they’re doing this one thing over and over: predicting the next word, adding it to the text, then predicting again.

-The structure of an LLMs Unplugged lesson
+#The structure of an LLMs Unplugged lesson

 Each LLMs Unplugged lesson covers a single concept.
 There are some lessons which are “prerequisites” for others; see the Lessons page for an overview of how the lessons are organised.